Skip to main content

 Pretty amazing stuff, right?
 So much access to full text!

 But once in a while, if your title does not show up with access linked through Google Scholar or our Journal List on the library website, you can assume we do not have access to this journal.
-In that case we, don't panic, we can still get it to you for free, but we will have to use Interlibrary Loan to request it.
+In this case, don't panic, we can still get it to you for free.
+You will have to use Interlibrary Loan to request it.
 More on how to do that in the next lesson.
 Stay tuned.

 • Request books, articles and more!